droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 ### How to install services manually

-Otherwise, you need to setup services manually by following steps:
+If the installation script doesn't work on your platform, you need to setup services manually by following steps:

  1. Install required platform packages, *on each computer*.